CptGibbon/House-of-Corrosion/README.md

 to mitigate this scenario in `_int_free()`, but because `__libc_free()` calls `_int_free()` with a `have_lock` value of 0 it is not performed.

 ### Primitive two
 Using the first primitive, free a large chunk to write its address to an offset from the first fastbin.
 Because the value at that offset is treated as a fastbin entry, it is copied into the freed chunk’s forward pointer (fd).
-The fd can be tampered with the UAF bug, then returned to its original location by requesting the same chunk back.
+The fd can be tampered with the WAF bug, then returned to its original location by requesting the same chunk back.
 This allows an attacker to modify variables in-place or replace them entirely with a new value.

 ### Primitive three
 Build on primitive two to “transplant” a value from one location to another, tampering it in-flight if necessary.

 Craft two chunks, “A” and “B”, with sizes that will link them into the “fastbin” overlapping the destination address when freed.
-Free chunk “B”, then chunk “A”; use the UAF bug to tamper the least-significant byte of chunk “A”’s fd, which points to chunk “B”, and make it point to chunk “A”.
-Because the sizes of these chunks are large, they must be created on the heap by allocating two small chunks that reside next to each other, then tampering their size fields with the UAF bug.
+Free chunk “B”, then chunk “A”; use the WAF bug to tamper the least-significant byte of chunk “A”’s fd, which points to chunk “B”, and make it point to chunk “A”.
+Because the sizes of these chunks are large, they must be created on the heap by allocating two small chunks that reside next to each other, then tampering their size fields with the WAF bug.

 This requires writing “safe” values to the heap by allocating and freeing chunks.
 The “safe” values are used to satisfy a check in `_int_free()`; the chunk succeeding the chunk being freed is subject to a [size sanity check](https://sourceware.org/git/?p=glibc.git;a=blob;f=malloc/malloc.c;h=f8e7250f70f6f26b0acb5901bcc4f6e39a8a52b2;hb=23158b08a0908f381459f273a984c6fd328363cb#l4195).
 This means that freeing a chunk with a modified size field requires a sane size value to be present where the “next” chunk should be.
 This is achieved by allocating then freeing a chunk so that the top chunk size is written to that location.

 Once chunk “A”’s fd has been modified to point to itself, chunk “A” is linked into that “fastbin” twice, the equivalent result of a double-free.
-Note that this example assumes there is no double-free bug, just a use-after-free.
+Note that this example assumes there is no double-free bug, just a write-after-free.
 Make a request of the same size to allocate chunk “A”, meaning it can be freed again later but is still linked into the “fastbin” overlapping the destination address.

-Leverage the UAF bug again to change the size of chunk “A” to a value that will link it into the “fastbin” overlapping the source address; free it and tamper the value that is copied into the chunk’s fd if required.
-Using the UAF once more, revert chunk “A”’s size back to the destination value, then request a chunk of that size; the size change must be done to satisfy a [size integrity check](https://sourceware.org/git/?p=glibc.git;a=blob;f=malloc/malloc.c;h=f8e7250f70f6f26b0acb5901bcc4f6e39a8a52b2;hb=23158b08a0908f381459f273a984c6fd328363cb#l3596) in `_int_malloc()`.
+Leverage the WAF bug again to change the size of chunk “A” to a value that will link it into the “fastbin” overlapping the source address; free it and tamper the value that is copied into the chunk’s fd if required.
+Using the WAF once more, revert chunk “A”’s size back to the destination value, then request a chunk of that size; the size change must be done to satisfy a [size integrity check](https://sourceware.org/git/?p=glibc.git;a=blob;f=malloc/malloc.c;h=f8e7250f70f6f26b0acb5901bcc4f6e39a8a52b2;hb=23158b08a0908f381459f273a984c6fd328363cb#l3596) in `_int_malloc()`.
 The result is that a value is “transplanted” from the source address to the destination address and can be tampered along the way.
 Chunk "A" can be reused in multiple transplants.

 ## Stages
 The House of Corrosion can be broken down into five stages, two of which leverage the primitives outlined above.
 The description below covers use of this technique against the GLIBC 2.27 version distributed with Ubuntu 18.04 LTS (BuildID **b417c0ba7cc5cf06d1d1bed6652cedb9253c60d0**).

 ### Stage 1: Heap Feng Shui
 * Create “safe” values on the heap by allocating and freeing chunks.
-* Allocate and free chunks such that the UAF bug can be used to tamper size fields.
+* Allocate and free chunks such that the WAF bug can be used to tamper size fields.
 * Sort a chunk into a largebin then tamper its size field.
 * Allocate a chunk for use in the unsortedbin attack.
 * Allocate chunks for use with primitives one & two.

 The “safe” values required by primitive three are written to the heap by allocating and freeing chunks of the appropriate size, creating fake size fields further down the heap.

-Leveraging a UAF to tamper size fields can be done in a number of ways, one example could be as follows: allocate a chunk of size n from the top chunk, then allocate a chunk immediately afterwards that can be modified after being freed.
+Leveraging a WAF to tamper size fields can be done in a number of ways, one example could be as follows: allocate a chunk of size n from the top chunk, then allocate a chunk immediately afterwards that can be modified after being freed.
 Free both of these chunks so that they are consolidated with the top chunk.
 Allocate a third chunk with size n + 0x10 in the space where the first chunk was, then allocate the last chunk immediately after that.
-The second quadword of user data belonging to the second chunk overlaps the last chunk’s size field, which can be tampered using the UAF.
+The second quadword of user data belonging to the second chunk overlaps the last chunk’s size field, which can be tampered using the WAF.

 Sorting a chunk into a largebin is as simple as freeing a chunk with size 0x420 or larger into the unsortedbin (chunks with size 0x400 and 0x410 will qualify for the tcache in GLIBC 2.27), then requesting a chunk with size larger than 0x420.
-Use the UAF bug to set the `NON_MAIN_ARENA` bit in this chunk’s size field once it has been sorted into a largebin.
+Use the WAF bug to set the `NON_MAIN_ARENA` bit in this chunk’s size field once it has been sorted into a largebin.
 This chunk is used in the final stage to trigger `stderr` activity.

 Any chunk with size 0x420 or larger will qualify for the unsortedbin in GLIBC 2.27, free a chunk with this size in a position that won’t consolidate it with the top chunk to populate its forward (fd) and backward (bk) pointers.
 This chunk must be the first chunk in the unsortedbin, meaning that it is the most recent chunk to be placed there; this ensures that its bk holds the address of the head of the unsortedbin.